yrdsb-peths/final-greenfoot-project-LinYinXue/README.md

 # Game title:
 ideas: 2d adventure (obstancle, enemy damage, npc-interact)
-- one level and a boss level
+- one level and a boss fight
 - clear the level by defeating all enemies and enter the entrance to teleport to village